 By Sylvia Bernstein and Dr. Wilson Lennard

 In 2006 Dr. Lennard earned one of the few PhDs in aquaponics in the world.
-After that he designed, constructed, and managed Minnamurra Aquaponics, Australia’s first truly commercial-scale aquaponic system.
-Dr. Lennard writes extensively on aquaponic how-to for both scientific and trade journals, and currently consults worldwide through his company, Aquaponic Solutions.
+After that he designed, constructed, and managed Minnamurra Aquaponics, Australia’s first truly commercial scale aquaponic system.
+Dr. Lennard has written extensively on aquaponics for both scientific and trade journals.

-Nothing we say in the Aquaponic Gardening Rules of Thumb is set in stone and there are exceptions to almost every one of the listed rules-of-thumb given certain conditions.
-However, they do offer a set of generally accepted “Aquaponics How-To” that, if adhered to, will put you on the path towards successful aquaponic gardening.
+Nothing we say below is set in stone and there are exceptions to almost every one of the listed rules-of-thumb given certain conditions.
+However, they do offer a set of generally accepted principles that, if adhered to, will put you on the path towards successful aquaponic gardening.

 A media bed performs three (3) filtering functions: